ChrisThompsonTLDR/collective-input/readme.md

 </body>
 ```

 The names of these slots can be configured as part of this package.
+Because of the way Laravel Blade/View caching works, you will need to run `php artisan view:clear` if you change these config parameters.